kencochrane/scorinator/README.rst

 Documentation
 -------------

-You can build the documentation locally or `view the documentation`_ on ReadTheDocs.
+You can build the documentation locally with the following:

 ::